-1st accident Reported to date 6,159
+1st accident year (13 months) Reported to date 6,157

-year (13 months) Expected ultimate 6,270
+Expected ultimate 6,270

 2nd accident Reported to date 5,535

-year Expected ultimate 5,636
+year Expected ultimate 5,615

-3rd accident Reported to date 4,881
+3rd accident year Reported to date 4,856

-year Expected ultimate 4,957
+Expected ultimate 4,938

-4th accident Reported to date 2,783
+4th accident year Reported to date 3,520

-year Expected ultimate 4,864
+Expected ultimate 4,564

 - This chart shows the total number of not-at-fault minor claims reported to date by accident quarter - Not at-fault minor claim numbers include claims assessed as 'minor', and fault status determined as 'not at-fault'.
 In addition, minor claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims.
-Additionally, any finalised not at-fault claims with a unknown severity status are assumed to be not at-fault minor, and also included in the chart above - Earlier accident periods are more developed, and more recent accident quarters still have a number of claims IBNR, particularly the most recent accident quarter.
-For the first and second accident years, we expect some current not at-fault minor claims to transition to not-at-fault non-minor following the completion of dispute processes - The minor injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last quarter are yet to receive a minor injury assessment - The observed reduction in ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure; 2020Q2 was more heavily impacted, as a result the ultimate projected for these accident quarters are lower than prior accident periods - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown, which was more severe compared to the previous lockdown. - \Schedule 1E parameter has been modified to remove early notification claims to allow for like-for-like comparison with reported to date
+Any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault minor, and also included in the chart above - Earlier accident periods are more developed, and more recent accident quarters still have a number of IBNR claims, particularly the most recent accident quarter.
+For the first and second accident years, we expect some current not at-fault minor claims to transition to not-at-fault non-minor following the completion of dispute processes - The minor injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last quarter are yet to receive a minor injury assessment - The observed drop in expected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure; 2020Q2 was more heavily impacted, as a result the ultimate projected for these accident quarters are lower than prior accident periods - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown, which was more severe compared to the previous lockdown.
+The ultimate claims for 2021Q4 is expected to revert back to a level that is similar but slightly lower than earlier accident guarters in 2021 due to increased exposure resulting from the end of the recent COVID-19 lockdown.

+\Schedule 1E parameter has been modified to remove early notification claims to allow for like-for-like comparison with reported to date